arabellas-craft/arabellas-craft.github.io/_posts/2025-12-28-sigil-making.md

 Remove repeated letters and that leaves you with: "T S M Y W L H V P R D C K"

-From that we could make any number of designs, here are some examples I've created:
+From that you can make any number of designs.
+Here are a few I've created:

 | ------------------------------------ | ------------------------------------ | ------------------------------------ |
 | ![](/assets/img/article/sigil01.png) | ![](/assets/img/article/sigil02.png) | ![](/assets/img/article/sigil03.png) |